Austrocheirus

-Austrocheirus is an extinct genus of theropod dinosaur, possibly a neoceratosaurian, which existed during the Late Cretaceous period.
+Austrocheirus is an extinct genus of theropod dinosaur that lived during the Late Cretaceous period.
 It was named and described by Martin Ezcurra, Federico Agnolin and Fernando Novas in 2010.
 It contains the type species Austrocheirus isasii.
 The generic name means "southern hand".
 The specific epithet honours discoverer and preparator Marcelo Pablo Isasi.

-The fossils were found on 17 March 2002 in the Pari Aike Formation, which was originally dated to the Maastrichtian, around 71 to 66 million years ago, but was more recently dated to the Cenomanian, around 96.2 million years ago.
-However, this strata is now believed to date to the Campanian.
+The fossils were found on 17 March 2002 in the Pari Aike Formation, dating from the Campanian to Maastrichtian.
 These fossils consist of a partial manus (hand), a tibia, axial bones, and a foot bone.